anonym0192/devfood_api/README.md

 ## Features
 -Create a new User , Delete and Update its profile info

--A User who is admin can Register a new Product
+-A User who is admin can Create a new Product

 -Login Authentication using a token